mschreie/hpe_oneview_ansible_handsonlabs/exercises/30_automationhubsetup.md

 [ansible@bastion1 cmd_line]$ ansible-playbook -i inventory 30_create-test-job.yml
 ```
 HINT:
-Depending on time and interest you might want to look at `inventory` file and recon the different host_groups.
-If you then look at the header of the playbook you might find the host_group this play is targeted against.<br>
+Depending on time and interest you might want to look at `inventory` file and identify the different host_groups.
+If you then look at the header of the playbook you might find the host_group.
+The playbook will run against that tower_hosts.<br>
-For a deeper investigation you might also want to look into `group_vars/all.yml` file, which defines many variables used throughout the cmd-line used playbooks.
+For a further investigation you might also want to look into `group_vars/all.yml` file, which defines many variables used throughout the cmd-line used playbooks.

 ### Execute Job Template
 Navigate to **Templates** in Tower UI, and click on **Oneview: Oneview testing** :